thomasalex9/CopyCVB/README.md

 # CopyCVB
 First push.

-CopyCVB is designed to a repeatable method to port the legacy Access DB to AZURE SQL Server
+CopyCVB is a repeatable method to port the legacy Access DB to AZURE SQL Server

 1. Meradia_Db_Original.SQL was generated from Enity Framework Designer pointing to the legacy MS Access Web App SQL Db under SharePoint.
 This was used to create the new Azure SQL DB ("Meradia_Db").